A little background…

 Who We Are

-Established in January of 2000, the Seabrook Island Green Space Conservancy is a 501(c)(3) non-profit corporation.
-Our goal is to obtain high visibility properties and easements that facilitate the preservation of substantial green space, habitats for our vast wildlife species, and conservation of the natural beauty of our island.
-The properties are then transferred to the Seabrook Island Property Owners Association (SIPOA) for oversight and maintenance.
-These properties belong to all Seabrookers and is your land, forever!
-In our 23 plus years of property acquisition, over 44 properties have either been donated or purchased, and over 30 acres of land have been protected in perpetuity.
+Established in January 2000, the Seabrook Island Green Space Conservancy is a nonprofit 501(c)(3) corporation dedicated to preserving the natural beauty of our island.
+Our goals include acquiring high-visibility properties and easements, educating the community about conservation, and advocating for environmental issues.
+The conserved properties provide vital green spaces, support habitats for diverse wildlife, and contribute to the overall ecological health of our island.
+Once secured, these properties are transferred to the Seabrook Island Property Owners Association (SIPOA) for ongoing oversight and maintenance.
+These properties belong to all Seabrookers - they are your land, forever!
+Since our founding, 46 properties have been donated or purchased, protecting over 30 acres of land in perpetuity.

 Our Board